Johan Ludvig Heiberg (poet): Biography

+Plaque on their home in Christianshavn.

 Meanwhile he was producing dramatic work of a more serious kind; in 1828 he brought out the national drama of Elves' Hill (Elverhøi); in 1830 The Inseparables; in 1835 the fairy comedy of The Elves, a dramatic version of Tieck's Elfin; and in 1838 Fata Morgana.
 In 1841 Heiberg published a volume of New Poems containing A Soul after Death, a comedy which is perhaps his masterpiece, The Newly Wedded Pair, and other pieces.

 He edited from 1827 to 1830 the famous weekly, the Flyvende Post (The Flying Post), and subsequently the Interimsblade (1834–1837) and the Intelligensblade (1842–1843).
 In his journalism he carried on his warfare against the excessive pretensions of the Romanticists, and produced much valuable and penetrating criticism of art and literature.
 In 1831 he married the great actress Johanne Luise Pätges (1812–1890), the author of some popular vaudevilles.

 Heiberg's scathing satires, however, made him very unpopular; and this antagonism reached its height when, in 1845, he published his malicious little drama of The Nut Crackers.
 Nevertheless he became in 1849 director of the Royal Theatre in Copenhagen.
 He filled the post for seven years, working with great zeal and conscientiousness, but was forced by intrigues from without to resign it in 1856.

 Heiberg died at Bonderup Manor, near Ringsted, on 25 August 1860.